 The Department of Surgery is firmly committed to research as an integral component of the institution's academic mission.
 Opportunities are available throughout the General Surgery Residency Program.
 Areas of investigation include both clinical and basic science research based on the diverse interests of the faculty within the Baystate Medical Education and Research Foundation.
 Ongoing clinical research incorporate participation on national cancer treatment studies, geographic information systems analysis in trauma, and several intramurally-conducted clinical trials.
-The department supports a full time epidemiologist/biostatistician to assist with these activities.
+The department supports an epidemiologist and a biostatistician to assist with these activities.

 In 1996, the Biomedical Research Program was established as collaborative initiative between Baystate Medical Center, and The University of Massachusetts at Amherst.
 More recently, the Pioneer Valley Life Sciences Initiative has been created based on the success of the Collaborative Biomedical Research Program.
 Two research facilities, each located at The University of Massachusetts (Amherst Campus) and at Baystate Medical Center in Springfield, will house the initiatives administrative, laboratory and animal care core activities.